Junior Eurovision Song Contest 2011: Location

-During the preparations to the 2010 contest, a series of speculations about the future of the contest began to circulate on the internet forums.
-On 18 October, during a head of delegations meeting held in Minsk, Belarus the head of the Armenian delegation, Diana Mnatsakanyan, announced that the upcoming eighth edition of the contest could be the last.
-However, these rumours were formally denied on 19 November when the then executive supervisor of the contest, Svante Stockselius, announced that the next edition was scheduled for 2011 and that "We expect this contest to go on for many more years, this is not the last contest".
-Later, it was reported that the EBU were holding discussions with four potential host broadcasters, although further details were not confirmed and would "cautiously consider" to look for a host broadcaster for the 2012 contest at the same time.
+During the preparations to the 2010 contest, speculation about the future of the contest began to circulate on internet forums.
+On 18 October, during a meeting held in Minsk, Belarus, the head of the Armenian delegation, Diana Mnatsakanyan, announced that the upcoming eighth edition of the contest could be the last.
+However, these rumours were formally denied on 19 November when the then-executive supervisor of the contest, Svante Stockselius, announced that the next edition was scheduled for 2011 and that "We expect this contest to go on for many more years, this is not the last contest".
+Later, it was reported that the EBU were holding discussions with four potential host broadcasters, although further details were not confirmed and would "cautiously consider" looking for a host broadcaster for the 2012 contest at the same time.

 Karen Demirchyan Sports and Concerts Complex in Yerevan, was the host venue for the contest.

-Originally, unlike in the adult contest, the winning country did not receive the automatic rights to host the next contest but are instead awarded following a bidding process with broadcasters from the participating countries.
-However rumours suggested that given the lack of interest from other countries, the EBU could invite Armenia as the current winner to host the event.
+Originally, unlike in the adult contest, the winning country did not receive the automatic rights to host the next contest but were instead awarded following a bidding process with broadcasters from the participating countries.
+However, rumours suggested that given the lack of interest from other countries, the EBU could invite Armenia as the current winner to host the event.
 On 18 January 2011, Armenian national broadcaster ARMTV and the European Broadcasting Union (EBU) announced that the 2011 contest would take place in the recently renovated main arena of the Karen Demirchyan Sports and Concerts Complex, in Yerevan.

 Together with AMPTV, we are eager to put together the coolest Junior Eurovision Song Contest that Europe has seen so far.
 The event is extremely popular in Armenia and their strong bid gave us the confidence they will be capable to put together a great show.